gvwilson/sdxpy/src/template/index.md

 it's just a way to manage a pair of related `open` and `close` functions, which we declare as [%i "static method" %]static methods[%/i%].
-When we enter a node like `<span z-num="123"/>` this handler asks the expander to show an opening tag followed by the value of the `z-num` attribute.
+When we enter a node like `<span z-num="123"/>` this handler asks the expander to show an [%i "opening tag" %][%/i%] followed by the value of the `z-num` attribute.
 When we exit the node,
 the handler asks the expander to close the tag.